105-107 Forsyth Street

 Dr. Kevin Gold received his Ph.D. from Yale University in 2008 for research on how robots could learn the meanings of pronouns and other abstract words from examples.
 He was the Norma Wilentz Hess Visiting Assistant Professor in the Computer Science Department at Wellesley College, then an Assistant Professor in the Interactive Games and Media department at the Rochester Institute of Technology.
 Dr. Gold had brief interlude in which he worked for industry, including a research scientist position at Lincoln Laboratory and a software engineering position at Google.
-He is happy to have returned to teaching, now as a lecturer at Northeastern University’s College of Computer and Information Sciences.
+He is happy to have returned to teaching, now as an Assistant Teaching Professor at Northeastern University’s Khoury College of Computer Sciences.

 What is your educational background?

 I received my PhD from Yale University.
 My advisor was Brian Scassellati, and our lab was called the “Social Robotics Lab,” emphasizing the kinds of AI necessary for robots to understand and interact with human beings.
 I think it is safe to say that no robots currently understand us.

 Can you describe your research focus in more detail?
 Is your current research path what you always had in mind for yourself, or has it evolved?

 My most recent research – which was a little while ago, because I’m only just returning to academia – was on AI techniques for games.
 I had drifted from intention recognition for robots to intention recognition within virtual worlds, which I think is more tractable, not to mention that games are a passion of mine.
 I think it takes time to learn what really matters to you.
 At the moment, what matters to me is teaching, at least on a professional level.
 I may combine my passions of teaching and gaming in the future.